asimaranov/monite_task_solution/solution.md

 ## Elasticsearch with PGSync
 ![](2022-06-05-16-10-38.png)
 Here I'll use PGSync to syncronize elasticsearch with postgresql database.
 This way combines all the benefits of elasticsearch and takes on data syncronization problems
-Access restriction can be implemented at search microservice by adding access restriction policy to the filter inside search microservice.
+Access restriction can be implemented at search microservice by adding access restriction policy to the filter inside search microservice